AndrzejSudo/HoneyServer/README.md

-# HoneypotServer
+# HoneyServer
-script for spoofing services on honeypot server
+script for spoofing services on your honeypot server